llihund19git/Sample-CRUD-with-Yajra-Datatables/README.md

 4. Create user, password and product table in the database:
     -php artisan migrate

-5. Open composer.json and add to this to require:
+5. Open composer.json and add this to require:
     - "yajra/laravel-datatables": "^1.0",
     - "yajra/laravel-datatables-oracle": "^9.0"